 In this way, our simple offerings of bread and wine, placed in the hands of the Lord, will also be converted into the greatest abundance, into the Body and Blood of Christ to feed a great multitude who are hungry for God.
 In every Mass, we are this multitude.
 Together with this bread and wine, we also present ourselves to God.
 We offer him our efforts, sacrifices, joys, and sufferings.
 We offer him our frailty so that he may do great things with us.
 When God converts the bread and wine into the Body and Blood, he also converts us, making us better, more like him.

-After the presentation of the gifts, the priest bows towards the altar and says an inaudible prayer.
+After the presentation of the gifts, the priest bows toward the altar and says an inaudible prayer.
 There are various moments when the priest says inaudible prayers during the Mass.
-In this occasion he says, “With humble spirit and contrite heart may we be accepted by you, O Lord, and may our sacrifice in your sight this day be pleasing to you, Lord God.”
-It is an important moment because it manifests that when the priest celebrates the Mass, he is praying, not just repeating mechanical gestures, but rather speaking with God.
+On this occasion he says, “With humble spirit and contrite heart may we be accepted by you, O Lord, and may our sacrifice in your sight this day be pleasing to you, Lord God.”
+It is an important moment because it manifests that when the priest celebrates the Mass, he is praying, not just repeating mechanical gestures, but rather he is speaking with God.

-Is the moment in which the Holy Spirit is invoked to sanctify the offerings of bread and wine which we have presented.
-At this moment, the priest extends his hands and imposes them over the offerings.
-Just as the Holy Spirit descended over the Virgin Mary so that she would conceive and Jesus would be made present in her womb, now we invoke the Holy Spirit to descend over these gifts and make Christ present in our midst.
+This is the moment in which the Holy Spirit is invoked to sanctify the offerings of bread and wine which we have presented.
+At this moment, the priest extends his hands over the offerings.
+Just as the Holy Spirit descended over the Virgin Mary so that she would conceive and Jesus would be made present in her womb, now the priest invokes the Holy Spirit to descend over these gifts and make Christ present in our midst.

 The Institution Narrative and Consecration: